huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 ).to("cuda")
 ```

-Benefits of using a single file layout include:
+Benefits of using a single-file layout include:

-1. Easy compatibility with diffusion interfaces such as [ComfyUI](https://github.com/comfyanonymous/ComfyUI) or [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which commonly use a single file layout.
+1. Easy compatibility with diffusion interfaces such as [ComfyUI](https://github.com/comfyanonymous/ComfyUI) or [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which commonly use a single-file layout.
 2. Easier to manage (download and share) a single file.

 ## Convert layout and files